 - Even if business furnishings, fixtures, machinery, etc. appear to be "total losses," do not get rid of them until after they have been examined by an adjuster.

 - If your vehicles have been damaged or submerged in water.
 Do not attempt to start or operate them until they are thoroughly dry.

 - Wooden furniture should be cleaned as quickly as possible.
 Avoid rubbing in abrasives such as ash, plaster, or wall board particles that might have fallen on the furniture.

 - A dry cleaning establishment can help you evaluate the cleaning or restoration costs for draperies etc. Many professional carpet cleaners specialize in carpet and upholstery restoration.

 - Before the adjuster arrives, prepare a list of damaged and destroyed property.
-The list should include a description of the item, date of purchase or age, cost at time of purchase and estimated replacement cost.
-If you have cancelled checks or receipts for those items, collect them to show the adjuster.
+The list should include a description of the item, date of purchase or age, cost at time of purchase, and estimated replacement cost.
+If you have canceled checks or receipts for those items, collect them to show the adjuster.

 - If possible, get a detailed estimate for repairs.

 - Take photographs or videos of damaged areas to compare with your pre-disaster photos or videos.